livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 * Writing graph rows without going through Graph Manager sequencing primitives (e.g., fabricating `global_seq` values or skipping assignment).
 * Allowing external callers to read tables without upstream ACL/OperationContext validation enforced by higher layers.
 * Treating Storage Manager as a general queue or event bus; it stores durable state, not transient work items.
-* Deleting graph rows outside maintenance routines or Graph Manager pathways explicitly authorized by policy.
+* Deleting Parent, Attribute, Edge, or Rating rows.
+The protocol lacks deletion operations, so Storage Manager never removes these records once persisted.
+* Running pruning or compaction routines that would drop graph rows or rewrite history.
+Lifecycle transitions remain append-only in this PoC.

 Storage Manager enforces these boundaries to keep the backend's persistent state consistent, auditable, and ready for synchronization across distributed peers.